Benjamin-Rhodes-Kropf/Java-Function-Grapher/README.md

 - graphs min and max points

 ## How To Enter Your Own Equations
-### first go to the manager file and set 'userInputOverride' to true
+### first go to the manager script and set 'userInputOverride' to true
 ```javascript
 private boolean userInputOverride = true; //like this
 ```